gimler/guzzle-docs/tour/http.rst

     $request->getEventManager()->attach(new ExponentialBackoffPlugin());
     $request->send();

 By default, the ExponentialBackoffPlugin will retry all 500 and 503 responses up to 3 times.
-The number of retries and the HTTP status codes the are retried can be configured in the constructor of the plugin.
+The number of retries and the HTTP status codes that are retried can be configured in the constructor of the plugin.

 PHP-based caching forward proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~